laravel/docs/mail.md

         'name' => 'Example'
     ],

-#### Mailtrap
+#### Mailtrap or MailSpons

-Finally, you may use a service like [Mailtrap](https://mailtrap.io) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
-This approach has the benefit of allowing you to actually inspect the final emails in Mailtrap's message viewer.
+Finally, you may use services like [Mailtrap](https://mailtrap.io) or [MailSpons](https://mailspons.com) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
+This approach has the benefit of allowing you to actually inspect the final emails in web-based message viewer.

 <a name="events"></a>
 ## Events